mrlesmithjr/everythingshouldbevirtual.github.io/_posts/2019/2019-03-18-Nested-ESXi-Templates.md

 address.
 So, not sure what was going on here in my scenario, but possibly this may save someone else the headache I went through on this.

+> UPDATE: 05/13/2019 - Ran into the infamous `datastore1` issue when attempting
+> to join nested ESXi hosts to vCenter.
+You will experience the issue because
+> all of the templates have the same UUID for `datastore1`.
+Resolve this by
+> adding `--novmfsondisk` in your `ks.cfg`.
+Ex. `install --firstdisk --overwritevmfs --novmfsondisk`.

 Enjoy!